franciscop/documentation/readme.md

 # Documentation Page

 This is the official documentation for [Documentation Page](https://documentation.page/).
-Talk about dogfeeding :)
+Talk about dogfeeding 🤩

-TODO: all
+## Getting Started

+TODO

+## Configuration

+TODO